luxfi/lattice/schemes/ckks/README.md

 As mentioned, setting parameters for CKKS involves not only choosing this tuple, but also defining the actual moduli chain depending on the application at hand, which is why the provided default parameter sets have to be fine-tuned, preserving the values of the aforementioned tuples, in order to maintain the required security level of 128 bits.
-That is, Lattigo provides a set of default parameters for CKKS, including example moduli chains, ensuring 128 bit security.
+That is, Lattice provides a set of default parameters for CKKS, including example moduli chains, ensuring 128 bit security.
 The user might want to choose different values in the moduli chain optimized for a specific application.
 As long as the total modulus is equal or below the above values for a given logN, the scheme will still provide a security of at least 128 bits against the current best known attacks.

 Finally, it is worth noting that these security parameters are computed for fully entropic ternary keys (with probability distribution {1/3,1/3,1/3} for values {-1,0,1}).
-Lattigo uses this fully-entropic key configuration by default.
+Lattice uses this fully-entropic key configuration by default.
 It is possible, though, to generate keys with lower entropy, by modifying their distribution to {(1-p)/2, p, (1-p)/2}, for any p between 0 and 1, which for p>>1/3 can result in low Hamming weight keys (*sparse* keys). *We recall that it has been shown